 Handle multi-column formats really easily: As well as the easier text threading (either by creating separate text boxes or specifying paragraph styles) you gain precise control over the size and layout of your columns.

 Combine fine detail changes whilst retaining ‘the big picture’: Adobe InDesign enables you to make fine detail changes to adjust leading, tracking and kerning (the spaces between lines and characters), giving you complete control over the look of the document.
 Yet it’s also easy to get the big picture right; the snapping to place is a huge help.

 Print-quality colours and simple colour management: Like all Adobe products, your colour management is straightforward and can be synchronised across applications and workspaces.
 You just don’t get print-quality output from Word documents; its print output can look particularly bad where you have text over graphics.
 Adobe InDesign gives you many more options and greater control over output.
 If you’re using Creative Suite, you also get access to and integration with Adobe’s e-publishing tools.
 This makes it easy to publish to i-Pad, Kindle or Nook using adaptive design tools.

 Inspired?
 Want to give it a try?
-Start with our Introductory Adobe InDesign course on either a one-to-one basis or take one of our short courses which run in small, friendly groups of no more than 6 at our London studios.
+Start with our introductory Adobe InDesign course on either a one-to-one basis or take one of our short courses which run in small, friendly groups of no more than 6, both online and at our London studios.